Antonomasia

 In rhetoric, antonomasia is a kind of metonymy in which an epithet or phrase takes the place of a proper name, such as "the little corporal" for Napoleon I, or conversely the use of a proper name as an archetypal name, to express a generic idea.
 A frequent instance of antonomasia in the Late Middle Ages and early Renaissance was the use of the term "the Philosopher" to refer to Aristotle.

 Stylistically, such epithets may be used for elegant variation to reduce repetition of names in phrases.
 The word comes from the Greek ἀντονομασία, antonomasia, itself from the verb ἀντονομάζειν, antonomazein 'to name differently'.

 Antonomasia can also refer to the transformation of a proper name into a common name, carrying certain defining traits.
-For example, designing someone as an apollo instead of saying he's an handsome young man.
+For example, describing someone as an Apollo instead of as a handsome young man.

 Archetypal names

 The opposite of antonomasia is an archetypal name.
 One common example in French is the word for fox: the Latin-derived goupil was replaced by renard, from Renart, the fox hero of the Roman de Renart (originally the German Reinhard).